 - Loss of earning capacity

 - Out-of-pocket expenses

 Contact an Austin Pedestrian Accident Attorney

 At Loewy Law Firm, we will treat you with compassion and respect.
 We understand the trauma you have suffered in a pedestrian accident.
 We can help you to navigate through the process of documenting your losses, creating the strongest case possible, and pursuing appropriate compensation for your injuries and losses.

-Contract an Austin pedestrian accident attorney from Loewy Law Firm today to schedule your free consultation.
+Contact an Austin personal injury lawyer from Loewy Law Firm today to schedule your free consultation.
 Call us at (512) 280-0800.
-We will be happy to answer any questions you may have, and explain the possibilities for your case.
+We will be happy to answer any questions you may have and explain the possibilities for your case.